turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/local-avalanche-network-using-avash.md

 This should return a response similar to what you can see below:

 {% hint style="info" %}
-Make sure that you haven't closed the Avash terminal because when it's closed the network gets destroyed along with it.
+Remember, do not close the Avash terminal window until you are done working with the local nodes.
+When the terminal is closed, the local Avalanche network gets destroyed along with it.
 {% endhint %}

 ```text